Lufthansa sees efficiency measures boosting earnings this year

 FRANKFURT German airline Lufthansa (LHAG.DE) vowed to deliver on profit-boosting initiatives this year, saying painful cost cuts would pay off and forecasting a rise in revenue.

-Shares in Europe's biggest airline by sales rose 2.6 percent to 15.58 euros by 0947 GMT, after rising as high as 16.06 euros, their highest since late March.
+Shares in Europe's biggest airline by sales rose 2.6 percent to 15.58 euros by 5:47 a.m.
+ET, after rising as high as 16.06 euros, their highest since late March.

 "2013 is the year in which we want to show that we are capable of implementing our ambitious plans," Europe's biggest airline by sales said on Thursday.